hugovelasquez/travel-app/README.md

 1. Calculate DB statistics just once in TripStatisticsFragment and pass it on to Chart Fragments
 1. Add table cityloc as menu item
 1. Add "home" option in settings
-1. Add TextWatcher to from/to City/Country - set long and lat to blank if text is changed
 1. When returning to TripListView -> have year extended
 1. Check in multi stop trip that dates are sequential
 1. Final Refactoring